MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess: Comparison of Results to Asimov Sensitivity Expectations

 \section{Comparison of Results to Asimov Sensitivity Expectations}

-In the \emph{Sterile Neutrino Analysis} section, see \cref{fig:sterile_constraint}, we presented the $3\sigma$ derived constraints on $\sin^2\left(2\theta_{\mu e}\right)$ vs. $\Delta m_{41}^2$ from the MicroBooNE Inclusive and CCQE analyses, and contrasted these constraints against existing and proposed future results.
-For completeness, in this appendix, we provide a comparison between the results from MicroBooNE data and the expected Asimov sensitivity, i.e., replacing the observed data with the expected background in our test statistics.
+In the \emph{Sterile Neutrino Analysis} section, see Fig. 3 of the main text, we presented the $3\sigma$ constraints on $\sin^2\left(2\theta_{\mu e}\right)$ vs. $\Delta m_{41}^2$ from the MicroBooNE Inclusive and CCQE analyses, and contrasted these constraints against existing and proposed future results.
+For completeness, in this appendix we provide a comparison between the results from MicroBooNE data and the expected Asimov sensitivity, i.e., the constraints obtained by replacing the observed data with the expected background.

 Suppl.
 Fig.~\ref{fig:sterile_constraint_asimov} presents this comparison.
-As discussed in the \emph{Template Analysis} section, the deficit of observed events relative to the expected background rate leads to a more powerful constraint than expected in both analyses, but especially so in the Inclusive one (see e.g. Fig.~\ref{fig:nue_excess_shape}).
+As discussed in the main text, the deficit of observed events relative to the expected background rate leads to a more powerful constraint than expected in both analyses, but especially so in the Inclusive one (see e.g.~Fig.~1 of the main text).

 Suppl.
-Fig.~\ref{fig:full_oscillation_asimov} repeats this data/Asimov comparison for the results of Fig.~\ref{fig:full_oscillation}, comparing data results in blue with Asimov expectations in purple.
+Fig.~\ref{fig:full_oscillation_asimov} repeats this data/Asimov comparison for the results of Fig.~4 of the main text, comparing data results in blue with Asimov expectations in purple.
 Here we focus, as in the main text, on the MicroBooNE Inclusive analysis.
-In both panels, as in Fig.~\ref{fig:full_oscillation}, solid lines correspond to the analysis with the other mixing angle fixed to zero, whereas the dashed lines include profiling over the unseen angle.
+In both panels, as in Fig.~4 of the main text, solid lines correspond to the analysis with the other mixing angle fixed to zero, whereas the dashed lines include profiling over the unseen angle.

 We see in the right panel that the data result exceeds the sensitivity greatly -- this is driven by the observed $\nu_\mu$ CC excess observed in both the Fully-Contained and Partially-Contained samples.
 These samples also modify the expectation of $\nu_e$ CC event rates due to large correlations, which has a non-negligible impact on the sensitivity to $\sin^2\left(2\theta_{ee}\right)$ in the left panel.
+In the right panel of Fig.~\ref{fig:full_oscillation_asimov}, there is no difference in the Asimov-expected sensitivity between $\sin^2\left(2\theta_{ee}\right) = 0$ and when profiling over this angle, so there is no distinct dashed purple line.